alexisbellido/dockerize-django/README.rst

   $ docker exec -it CONTAINER docker-entrypoint.sh collectstatic
   $ docker exec -it CONTAINER docker-entrypoint.sh shell

-TODO: do I have no-input and ignore-admin set for django-admin collectstatic --pythonpath=$(pwd) --no-input --ignore admin*?

 Or you can ssh into the container, set the environment from the bash script and then run Django commands from there.

 .. code-block:: bash